top of page

 The Turtle Trend strategy is one of the popular trading strategies that was popularized by Richard Dennis and his partner William Eckhardt in the 1980s in the futures market.
 Turtle Trend Titan adapts this strategy to the broader stock market.

-However, to understand the nature and merits of this strategy, it is worth learning a bit about the history of the Turtle Trend.
+However, to understand the nature and merits of this strategy, it is worth learning a bit about the Turtle Trend's history.

 Inspiration